 It´s been a while since I have shown you an interesting garden.
 And I have thought about one I had seen last year.
-I know it´s not so special, but let me first tell you about it and then you can make up your mind.
+I know it´s not so special, but first let me tell you about it and then you can make up your mind.

-So, this one is a reconstruction of a roman gardan – yes, those old Romans you know from your history lessons.
+So, this one is a reconstruction of a roman garden – yes, those old Romans you know from your history lessons.
 During the Roman Empire every member from the upper class had a house called “villa” and it was a country house outside the city.
 Every villa had a garden (latin: hortus) which used to be a refuge from urban life.

-In their gardens they grew culinary herbs, seasoning herbs, wine and flowers.
+In their gardens they grew culinary herbs, seasoning herbs, wine grapes and flowers.
 Bushes were planted to keep everything organized.
 Fountains, basins and statues had been placed for decoration.

-This small garden I had seen is in an archaeological park in Hauterive (Switzerland) and it´s part of the Laténium museum.
+This small garden I had seen is in an archaeological park in Hauterive (Switzerland) and it´s part of the Laténium Museum.
 (For more information visit their website)